ilyashamza70/EzElectronics/README.md

 # EZElectronics

-EZElectronics (read EaSy Electronics) is a software application designed to help managers of electronics stores to manage their products and offer them to customers through a dedicated website.
+EzElectronics is a software application designed for electronics store Manager to manage, track, and order their products and offer them to customers through a dedicated website.
 Managers can assess the available products, record new ones, and confirm purchases.
+Clients who visit the store can look around/need exchange or spare part.	-->	Employee/Manager can check availability and place order for client.
-Customers can see available products, add them to a cart and see the history of their past purchases.
+Customers can browse through available products, thanks to the Web Application, add items to a cart, place orders and see the history of their past purchases.

 # First Assignment

-The goal of the first assignment is twofold:
+The goal of the first assignment is Double:

-1. Perform reverse engineering on the provided server code and generate the corresponding Requirements document and Graphical User Interface prototype.
-Templates for both documents are provided (V1 versions of the documents).
+ Perform reverse engineering of the provided server code, as well as API and generate the corresponding Requirements document.
-2. Starting from the existing code, propose a new version with additional features and improvements by producing the corresponding Requirements document and GUI prototype (V2 versions of the documents).
+ Than create a GUI prototype, see templates branch.
+ Templates for both documents can be found in the templates branch(V1 versions of the documents).

+Deliver by the 5th of May the following docs:
+	1) Requirements Document V1.
+	2) Estimation Document V1.
+	3) GUI Protorype V1.
+Deliver the code for following tasks:
+	1) GUI prototype for V1.